berneout/authors-certificate/README.md

 The AUTHORS Certificate is useful in three ways:

-1. _Helping people do the right thing_.
+1. _Helping Folks Take Care of Each Other_.
 "Provenance" is the fancy legal term for "where does this software come from, and do the folks giving it away actually have the right to do that?"
 Provenance has been largely ignored outside "enterprisey" foundation projects with form contributor license agreements or copyright assignments.
 With very rare exception, [standard open-source licenses don't provide any guarantees][Rosen].
+That means it's up to contributors to [do their homework on concepts like "work made for hire"][WMFH] and practice a bit of license hygiene to make sure they aren't creating IP traps for folks using their software.

 2. _Recordkeeping_.
 Open-source licensing is about showing users that risk to them in using software found online is low Licenses play a